Custom Search

 Temperament

 Choosing a bird as your pet can be very rewarding.
 Owning a pet bird can be a wonderful experience but birds are not the best pet for everyone.
 There are many different types of birds to choose from.
 It is very important to choose the right bird to fit into your lifestyle.
 Hand-raised babies make the best pets.
 Birds are intelligent, entertaining and active.
 Some are playful and affectionate.
 They will not be happy if placed in a secluded part of the house and ignored.
 Toys should be provided for entertainment.
-Select your toys with the birds safety in mind.
+Select your toys with the bird’s safety in mind.
 Beware of toys with small parts that can come apart.
-Many different bird toys can be found at your local store.
+Many different bird toys can be found at your local pet store.
 Toys should be rotated to keep the bird stimulated.
 Pressing seeds inside an orange or an apple can be entertaining and challenging for a bird.
 A bored bird is an unhappy bird.
-When deprived of attention or environmental stimulation they often become destructive of their surroundings and sometimes even to themselves.
+When deprived of attention or environmental stimulation they often become destructive to their surroundings and sometimes even to themselves.
 Most birds chew anything they can get their beaks on.
 This is a natural, healthy exercise for the bird.
 For this reason it is important to keep the house clear of dangerous items when your bird is flying free.
-Avoid anything made of led such as stained glass, fishing weights, metal toys and even jewelry.
-Hide all electric cords and avoid poisonous house plants.
-Some types of birds will over eat and chew excessively when they are not properly stimulated.
+Avoid anything made of lead such as stained glass, fishing weights, metal toys and even jewelry.
+Hide all electric cords and avoid poisonous houseplants.
+Some types of birds will overeat and chew excessively when they are not properly stimulated.
 Some can be trained to do simple tricks and to talk.
 Most birds have pleasant voices when talking or singing, but can quickly become loud and obnoxious when jealous or angry.
 Some types of birds are more demanding than others.
 Some are affectionate and will enjoy being held while others will prefer not to be.
 When trying to get your bird to perch on your hand, do not misunderstand an open beak aimed at your hand as an attempt to bite you.
 Birds almost always "test" a perch before stepping onto it, and will often touch its beak to your hand before stepping onto it.
 Be sure to research the different types of birds to find the one that fits into your lifestyle.

 Size

 Varies greatly depending on the type of bird you choose.
-Anywhere from 4-36 inches (10-92 cm.)
+Anywhere from 4-36 inches (10-92 cm).

 Housing

 Pet birds are housed in bird cages or aviaries, however it is very cruel to lock the bird up all day long.
 They are very intelligent and need to be let out daily.
 This is particularly true with larger parrots.
-While some types of smaller birds are less demanding of time outside the cage, it is detrimental for most of the larger types to be let out several times daily.
+While some types of smaller birds are less demanding of time outside the cage, it is imperative for most of the larger types to be let out several times daily.
 The largest cage or aviary that can be accommodated in the home should be provided.
-It should be wider than it is tall to allow the bird to easily stretch out its wings, ample height should be provided for long-tailed birds.
-The minimum width should be twice the bird's wing span when wings are fully extended.
+It should be wider than it is tall to allow the bird to easily stretch out its wings; ample height should be provided for long-tailed birds.
+The minimum width should be twice the bird's wingspan when wings are fully extended.
 Large parrots do best in large aviaries as opposed to cages.
 Be sure the bird cannot slip his head between the bars of the cage.
 The cage should be non-toxic and easy to clean.
 It should be strong enough to resist bending or dismantling by the bird.
-Cages should be placed at human eye level in a well lit part of the home where there is lots of family activity.
+Cages should be placed at human eye level in a well-lit part of the home where there is lots of family activity.
 Natural sunlight is desirable but the bird should always have access to shade.
-Cage liners such as newspapers, paper bags or paper towels can be placed inside the cage for easier clean up.
-Some use kitty litter, walnut shell, chopped corn cobs, wood chips or sand, however these are not preferred as they can promote growth of mold and fungus and can make it difficult to monitor the birds droppings.
+Cage liners such as newspapers, paper bags or paper towels can be placed inside the cage for easier clean-up.
+Some use kitty litter, walnut shell, chopped corn cobs, wood chips or sand, however these are not preferred as they can promote growth of mold and fungus and can make it difficult to monitor the bird’s droppings.
 Whatever you choose to use should be placed under a wire barrier so the bird does not have direct access to it.
 At least one perch should be provided inside the cage.
 Some types of birds prefer more than one perch.
-The perch should be placed high enough that the birds tail does not hang down into its food for water or touch the floor of the cage.
+The perch should be placed high enough that the bird’s tail does not hang down into its food for water or touch the floor of the cage.
 Food or water should not be placed directly below the perch as bird droppings will contaminate them.
-Generally pet birds can tolerate temperatures that are comfortable to humans.
+Generally, pet birds can tolerate temperatures that are comfortable to humans.
 Sudden changes in temperature may be a potential threat to the bird.
 Pet birds can adapt to a wide range of humidity levels.
-Birds which are native to subtropical climates may need increased humidity levels such as running hot water in the bathroom or frequent spraying of the feathers with a water bottle.
+Birds that are native to subtropical climates may need increased humidity levels such as running hot water in the bathroom or frequent spraying of the feathers with a water bottle.

 Clean-up